 A Balls-To-The-Wall, No-Holds-Barred Reinvention of Michael Myers By An Imagination Only As Dark & Demented As Rob Zombie’s

 Overall, Halloween 2007 is a strong modern reinterpretation of the boogeyman – led mostly by a tone as pitch-black as demon’s eyes and decision to tread off-limits territory in giving Michael an origin story.
 I actually had to go back and rewatch the film before writing a review due to it’s bizarre idioosyncracy and how boldly it takes a sledgehammer to out preconceptions of 10/31 – to brutal, uncompromised intensity in results.
-An undeniably creative expanded backstory rewrite of Michael, ballsy ultra-dark Rob Zombie tone, perfect Dr. Loomis, & fascinating psychoanalysis angle evolving into fine slasher thrills, 2007’s Halloween is a magnificent reboot of the icon of slashers – despite poor child-Michael & Laurie castings.
+A creative backstory rewrite of Michael, ballsy ultra-dark Rob Zombie tone, perfect Dr. Loomis, & fascinating psychoanalysis angle evolve into fine slasher thrills and the type of originality/risks we beg Hollywood & reboots to take – despite poor child-Michael & Laurie castings.